Jaymon/prom/README.md

 # Prom

-A lightweight orm for PostgreSQL or SQLite.
+An opinionated lightweight orm for PostgreSQL or SQLite.

 Lovingly crafted for [First Opinion](http://firstopinionapp.com).

-Prom tries to be as easy as possible on the developer so they don't need to constantly reference the documentation to get anything done.

 Prom has been used in both single threaded and multi-threaded environments, including environments using Greenthreads.